How does RunPee’s ‘Anything Extra’ end scene feature work?

 There are two levels of information RunPee provides.
-We provide the basic yes or no information about Anything Extra in a movie for free.
-You can view that here on Runpee.com/anything-extra, or in the RunPee app on the Movie Info Screen for your selected film.
-This simply tells you if there is or isn’t anything more to see after the credits begin.
+We provide the “basic” yes or no information about Anything Extra in a movie without needing a Peecoin.
+You can view that here on Runpee.com/anything-extra, or in the RunPee app on the Movie Info Screen for the film in question.
+This ‘entry-level’ part simply tells you if there is or isn’t anything more to see after the credits begin.
 But that’s really only the start of the info you need to decide if you should skip the Extra, wait around, or just make a speedy bathroom dash in the hopes you can still catch the Extra scene(s).
 If you want more than a simple yes/no, then open the Peetimes for that film and take a closer look.

 Here’s an example of the Anything Extra information for Deadpool 2:

-This is a question that perplexed us for years.
+This is a question that’s perplexed us for years.
 Most of the time it’s very clear if there is, or isn’t, an extra scene.
 But there’s a lot of middle ground, with people wondering, “Did that count as something extra?
 What about this little thing?”

-And then we describe the extras, and tell you if they’re worth waiting for.
-Some people use the RunPee app just for our extras feature!
+We describe the Extras in detail — without spoiling anything — and tell you if they’re worth waiting for.
+Some people use the RunPee app just for our Extras feature!